Master of Arts in Elementary Education with a Preliminary 2042 Multiple Subjects Credential

 9. Basic Skills Proficiency Requirements

 All Multiple (Elementary) Subjects applicants must meet the California Commission on Teacher Credentialing requirements for basic skills.
-An official passing score on one of following examinations is required to demonstrate proficiency in basic skills:
+An official passing score on the CBEST examination is required to demonstrate proficiency in basic skills.
+A passing score report must be submitted to the School of Education.

 10. Subject Matter Competency Test (CSET) Plan of Action

 Candidates must demonstrate mastery of the required subject matter by passing the appropriate subject matter exam (CSET).
-Candidates will provide a written Plan of Action, on when the CSET will be taken.
+Candidates will provide a Plan of Action written statement on when the CSET will be taken.
 Candidates must provide an original passing score report to the School of Education.

 11. Certificate of Clearance (COC)

-The application for fingerprint clearance (also known as Live Scan) should be completed on-line.
-Official results of the Certificate of Clearance must be received by the Credential Office prior to enrolling in education courses.
-All fees associated with the fingerprint clearance application must be included with the application to the Credential Office and are the responsibility of the student.
+Official results of the Certificate of Clearance must be received by the Credential Office prior to enrolling in teacher education courses.
+All fees associated with the fingerprint clearance application are the responsibility of the student.

 12. Tuberculin Test